openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

     // dns record on the appropriate platform.
     ManagedDNS DNSManagementPolicy = "Managed"
     // UnmanagedDNS configures the dns controller to ignore the dns record
-    // and allows to be manually managed by the cluster admin.
+    // and allows the DNS record on the cloud provider to be managed
+    // by the cluster admin.
     UnmanagedDNS DNSManagementPolicy = "Unmanaged"
 )
 ```